colehaus/colex/posts/quorum/main.md

 of the Decade".
 Will it be
 [lemon meringue pie](https://en.wikipedia.org/wiki/Lemon_meringue_pie) or [Tarta de Santiago](https://en.wikipedia.org/wiki/Tarta_de_Santiago)?
-The results are in---quorum checked in advance this time--and they are...
-0.49 for meringue and 0.48 for Tarta.
+The results are in---quorum checked in advance this time---and they are... $0.49$ for meringue and $0.48$ for Tarta.
 While meringue's devotees celebrate, Tarta's die-hards feel something has gone wrong. <a href="#arg-map" id="permissive">Can such a close result really give them confidence</a> that meringue is the preference of the whole club, including the 12 members who couldn't make it to